Not wild about working out? Maybe you just haven’t found the right activities for you. Here’s how to start falling in love with physical activity.

 “If you’re a rugged individualist, you might prefer changing your routine regularly, taking new classes, trying new workout gear,” says Debbie Mandel, MA, author of Turn On Your Inner Light: Fitness for Body, Mind and Soul (Busy Bee Group, 2003).
 “If you’re process-oriented or going through a hard time like job loss or divorce, then one of the martial arts is a great way to get through to the other side at your own pace and ability.”
-(For more on personality types, search for “Your Fitness Personality” at ExperienceLife.com.)
+(For more on personality types, see “Your Fitness Personality”.)

 But beware of typecasting yourself too tightly, says Andersen.
 She’s noticed through her blog interactions with readers that people can be drawn to activities that are counter to their personality because it offers them an escape or outlet for less frequently expressed characteristics.

 Andersen, for example, who describes herself as mild mannered, says she was surprised to discover that she really enjoys karate and kickboxing.
 “It lets out my hidden aggression,” she says.

 Mandel adds, “If you are someone who tends to feel shy or a little lost in the crowd, weightlifting can be perfect.
 It empowers you and lifts your spirits, and the results are noticeable.”
 Seeing and feeling your own developing strength, she notes, helps breed new confidence.

 5. What are your fitness goals?